weakish/docs-en/views/leanengine_quickstart.md

 ### Creating a Project from a Template

-You can use our sample project as a basement to start your project.
+You can use our sample project as a skeleton to start your project.
 Run the following command to clone the sample project from GitHub:

 ```js
 git clone https://github.com/leancloud/node-js-getting-started.git